View Audrey LEHEY's Notice on bendigoadvertiser.com.au and share memories

 |

-LEHEY Audrey Eileen A Service of Thanksgiving to celebrate the life of the late Ms. Audrey Eileen LEHEY will be held at the Bendigo Funeral Centre Chapel, 29 Miller Street, Bendigo TUESDAY WEEK (March 5th, 2019) commencing at 1.30pm.
+LEHEY Audrey Eileen A Service of Thanksgiving to celebrate the life of the late Ms. Audrey Eileen LEHEY will be held at the Bendigo Funeral Centre Chapel, 29 Miller Street, Bendigo on TUESDAY (March 5th, 2019) commenc-

 The Funeral Cortege will leave at the conclusion of the Service for the Bendigo Lawn Cemetery.